Used Porsche Macan review

 A minor service is an oil and filter/pollen filter change and a systems check; major services cover spark plugs on petrol Macans, plus an air filter every 60,000 miles.
 After the first service, budget £450-£1,125 for petrols and £525-£1,150 for diesels.
 All engines are chain-driven.

-The Macan has been subject to three recalls.
+The Macan has been subject to four recalls.
 The first, in May 2014, remedied faulty brake servos on cars built up to the previous month.
 The second, in November 2015, affected Macan S and Turbo models made before October 2015, which could suffer fuel leaks.
-The most recent campaign, in March 2017, affected just two cars in which the airbags could fail to deploy correctly.
+In March 2017 just two cars were found to have faulty airbags, and in 2020 it was announced that issues could arise with the fuel pump: this affected more than 7,000 examples of the Macan in the UK, built between 2015 and 2018..

 Driver Power owner satisfaction